MMControl: Unified Multi-Modal Control for Joint Audio-Video Generation: Experiments

 \textbf{Comparison with Depth Control Baselines.} The effectiveness of depth-control generation is further evaluated in \cref{fig:result_depth}.
 Compared to VideoComposer and ControlVideo, our approach exhibits significantly higher visual fidelity and subject consistency, avoiding the common identity-shifting artifacts and blurred textures seen in these baselines.
-While VACE produces high-quality frames, it fails to strictly adhere to the intricate spatial structures and hand gestures provided in the depth control signal.
-In contrast, \method demonstrates superior structural alignment, faithfully reconstructing complex motions while preserving the reference identity.
-Notably, unlike these video-only methods, our framework enables joint audio-video synthesis.
-This ensures that the generated character's lip movements and speech are perfectly synchronized with the prompt, providing a more immersive and expressive multi-modal result.
+While VACE produces high-quality frames, it shows weaker adherence to the intricate spatial structures and hand gestures provided in the depth control signal.
+In contrast, \method demonstrates stronger structural alignment, faithfully reconstructing complex motions while preserving the reference identity.
+This comparison focuses on visual structural adherence under the same depth input.
+Beyond this visual-control setting, \method further supports joint audio-video synthesis, enabling synchronized speech and lip motion within the same generation process.